Get insider access

 The Bose QuietComfort Ultra Headphones Wireless are the best Bose headphones we've tested.
 They're top-of-the-line cans with Bose's CustomTune technology.
 This feature allows the headphones to automatically adjust their performance to your unique listening traits and your environment.
 As a result, their ANC can block out a significant amount of ambient sound around you, whether that's office chatter or the ambient din of an airplane cabin.
 With their ANC on, they last 29 hours continuously, too.

-In addition to their ANC, these very comfortable over-ears support multi-device pairing, so you can stay connected to your PC and smartphone simultaneously, and aptX Adaptive, a Bluetooth codec that dynamically adjusts sound quality or latency, depending on your content.
-They also support Immersive Audio, a head-tracking feature to create a more spacious and dimensional sound experience.
+These earbuds are a great alternative to Apple's AirPods because they have excellent ANC performance and, unlike the Apple AirPods Pro (2nd generation) Truly Wireless, also support multi-device pairing, so you can stay connected to your PC and smartphone simultaneously.
+The Bose also support aptX Adaptive, a Bluetooth codec that dynamically adjusts sound quality or latency, depending on your content, and Immersive Audio, a head-tracking feature to create a more spacious and dimensional sound experience.
 You can adjust their bassy sound to your liking using their companion app's graphic EQ and presets.

 If you're looking for over-ears that are a bit more affordable, try the Bose QuietComfort Headphones Wireless.
 They're very similar to the Ultra in many ways, including in noise isolation, but they don't support Immersive Audio and don't feel quite as well-built.